IvanDimovSIT/HorrorGame/README.md

 # HorrorGame
-Simple horror game made in godot v4.0.3
+Simple horror game made in Godot v4.0.3

 All models and textures are made in Blender